Learning Theories: The Three Representational Modes

 Although we can realistically study linguistics, taste, hearing, etc.; mental images are another matter. . . how do you study a picture in someone's mind?
 Hence, there are several models for the nonlinguistic mode in the psychology world.
 However, there are a few things we know for certain:

-- Mental images can be generated from two sources - the eyes (e.g., the after image of a light bulb) and from permanent memory (picturing a tiger that has squares instead of dots).
+Mental images can be generated from two sources - the eyes (e.g., the after image of a light bulb) and from permanent memory (using your mind to picture a tiger that has squares instead of dots).

 The Affective Mode

 This is our feeling, emotions, and mood (Stuss & Benson, 1983):

 Feeling is one's internal physiological state at any given point in time.

 Emotion is the coming together of feelings and thoughts (prepositionally-based linguistic data) that are associated with the feeling.

 Mood is the long-term emotion or the most representative emotion over a period of time.

 The affective mode can be thought of as a continuum of feelings, emotions, and ultimately moods.
 The end points of the continuum are pleasure and pain and we normally strive to stay on the pleasure end of it.

 To view affective from a different perspective, see Bloom's Taxonomy.